tarowatanabe/cicada/doc/training.rst

 In this example, the Japanese data in `samples/kftt.30k/data/{train,tune,dev}.ja` are segmented by Mecab (https://code.google.com/p/mecab/).
-Their English parts are tokenized by a tokenizer in Moses (http://statmt.org/moses/) with additional postprocessing to match the Penntreebank standard.
+Their English parts are tokenized by the tokenizer in Moses (http://statmt.org/moses/) with additional postprocessing to match the Penntreebank standard.

 Word alignment